The Gates Cambridge Scholarship

 SOP offers optional advising for this award.
 If you missed the SOP deadline, please apply directly to Cambridge.

 The Gates Cambridge Scholarships are available for graduate study at the University of Cambridge.
 The purpose of the Gates Cambridge Scholars program, administered by the Bill & Melinda Gates Foundation, is to create a network of future leaders from around the world who will bring new vision and commitment to improving the life circumstances of citizens in their respective countries.
 It is anticipated that Gates Cambridge Scholars will become leaders in helping to address global problems related to health, equity, technology, and learning.

 Applicants from every country of the world except the U.K. are eligible to apply.
 Begin the process during the spring before your final year on campus by submitting a Pre-Application.
 Current seniors or recent UCI alumni may also apply.
 You must finish your bachelor’s degree before enrollment.
 However, you do NOT need to have earned a bachelor’s degree by the time you apply.

 - Gain admission to the University of Cambridge and to a constituent College in due course;

 - Be able to meet the conditions set by the University for admission (academic qualifications, evidence of proficiency in English, etc.)

 Gates Cambridge Scholarships are awarded only to students who gain admission to the University through the University’s regular procedures.
-About 100 Gates Cambridge Scholarships will be granted every year, with about 50% of the awards going to students from the United States.
+Approximately 100 Gates Cambridge Scholarships will be granted every year, with approximately 40% of the awards going to students from the United States.